thibaud-c/Graz_402.424/lab_06/README.md

 > FROM buildings osm_buildings -- specify the table to join with an alias
 > WHERE ST_Within(ST_Transform(pop.geometry, 3857), osm_buildings.geometry); -- check if the geometries intersect, transforming the population geometry to match the coordinate system of the buildings
 > ```

+> [!NOTE]
+> Here, we don't want to forget about transforming the population geometry to match the coordinate system of the buildings.
+The `ST_Transform` function is used to convert the geometry from one coordinate system to another.
+In this case, we are transforming the population geometry to EPSG:3857 (Web Mercator) to match the buildings geometry.

 <br>
 </details>